sigsum/sigsum/named-policy.md

 - Security: it should be difficult for an adversary to perform a split-view attack.

-- Availability: good availability here means that it is the likelihood of being able to perform a Sigsum submission using this policy is high.
-Relying on witnesses with a large risk of downtime could result in poor availability.
+- Availability: it should be possible to perform a Sigsum submission using this policy almost always.

 - Longevity: the policy should remain useful over a significant time period.